mrds1997/iCAP/README.md

 <ul>
   <li>Seamless connection with the <strong>RDIP diagnostic device</strong> via Bluetooth</li>
   <li>ECU diagnostics: read ECU parameters, read and clear fault codes, and reset ECUs</li>
-  <li><strong>iCHECK Feature:</strong> A step-by-step guided process for testing and evaluating vehicle battery health, with future plans to include acceleration and fuel consumption tests.</li>
+  <li><strong>iCheck Feature:</strong> A step-by-step guided process for testing and evaluating vehicle battery health, with future plans to include acceleration and fuel consumption tests.</li>
   <li><strong>iDO Feature:</strong> enable parameter logging for a defined period to collect and analyze ECU data</li>
   <li><strong>iDIAG Feature:</strong>allow mechanics to diagnose vehicles remotely using MQTT protocol</li>
   <li><strong>Roadside Assistance:</strong> When your vehicle breaks down and no nearby mechanic is available, you can submit a request describing the issue.
 The nearest mobile mechanic will review your request and, once accepted, come to your location to fix your vehicle.</li>